 Providing a common space for workers will boost morale and encourage those who wouldn’t normally socialise to get involved.
 This will positively impact your company by enhancing the sense of community.

 Whether it’s a pool tournament at lunch, a game of table tennis before work, or a quick battle on an arcade machine – office games will help to encourage cohesion and bonding amongst your staff.
+This is great for collaborative thinking and inter-departmental socialising to reduce siloed teams and increase a sense of unity.

 7. Sleep your way to productivity